twobraids/configmanners/README.md

 configuration requirements within a program and a hierarchical system to resolve conflicts.
 It can dynamically load modules creating a "poor man's" dependency injection system.
-In addition to its own API, it mimics the argparse API, so in many (not all) cases, it substitute for argparse.
+In addition to its own API, it mimics the argparse API, so in many (not all) cases, it can substitute for argparse.

 _This is the K Lars Lohn fork of configman.
 Since I am no longer associated with Mozilla, I have no ownership/control/privileges on the moribund Mozilla repo.
 I don't think Mozilla uses it anywhere anymore.
-As it it critical to my personal software work, I intend to continue to maintain and modify it for my own purposes._
+As it it critical to my personal software work, I intend to continue to maintain and modify it for my own purposes as this fork.
+This implementation is likely full of problems, can't-get-there-from-here situations, or other such troubles.
+There is no warranty, no guarantee, and the author is absentee._

 It is highly unlikely that I will publish it as a 'pip' installable module.